Are you one of the 90 million Americans with a sleep disorder?

 How do you know if you have a sleep disorder?

 This is not an exhaustive list of every sleep disorder, but an overview of the more common ones.
-If you want to further examine the possibility of whether or not you have a sleep disorder, there are a few things you can do.

 You can also track your sleep experience each night.
 Take note of how many times you wake up at night—and for how long.
 Be mindful of how long it takes you to fall asleep at the beginning of the night, and how rested you feel when you wake up the next morning.
 You can write this in a sleep journal, or use an app that tracks the information.
 Also, take note of your diet, medications, and what alcoholic and caffeinated beverages you consume and how these may impact your sleep.